 Discovering...

-Morocco welcomes over 14 million international visitors annually, and the country has one of the most generous visa policies in Africa.
-Citizens of 69+ countries can enter Morocco visa-free for stays up to 90 days, making it one of the easiest North African destinations to visit.
+Morocco welcomes over 14 million international visitors annually and maintains one of the most generous visa policies in Africa.
+Citizens of 69+ countries can enter visa-free for stays up to 90 days, making it one of the easiest North African destinations to reach.

 Key facts about entering Morocco that every traveler should know before booking flights.